GliaX/bigbluebutton-installer/README.md

 This keeps the host key consistent so clients do not see a change on each install.

+## Persisting the Postgres Password

+When a block storage volume is attached, the installer reuses the same `POSTGRESQL_SECRET` across reinstalls.
+The first run generates a random password and saves it to `/opt/bbb-docker/data/postgres_secret`.
+Subsequent installs read this file to restore the password so the existing database can be mounted without errors.

 ## DigitalOcean Snapshot Pricing

 DigitalOcean charges **$0.05 USD per GB** of snapshot storage per month.
 This